 Religious studies education is provided for all students as required by law.
-The programme is wide ranging and inclusive and delivered by external organisations, through activities in tutor groups and in year group assemblies.
+The programme is wide ranging and inclusive and delivered through activities in RISE and assemblies.
 Parents have the legal right to withdraw their child from these sessions and alternative provision will be provided.
 Parents are welcome to discuss any issues with the school.

 The overall aim of sex and relationships education (SRE) at Leek High School is to support the personal and social development of every student, ensuring that they have the ability to accept their own and others’ sexuality in positive ways and to enjoy relationships based on mutual respect and responsibility, free from any abuse.
 All students have the right to experience a programme of sex education and personal development at a level that is appropriate to their age and physical development that prepares them for adult life.
 Our SRE programme is wide ranging and inclusive and delivered through a range of activities throughout the year, many of which are delivered by specialist outside agencies.

 19 Mar 2019 | BY leekhigh

 Due to a serious electrical fault caused by flooding our Main Building will be without power for some or possibly […]